Captain Ahab and Geeg are the perfect team to show you that:

 If a 3 foot tall, 40 pound, bright yellow, wooden fisherman/wannabe pirate captain can accomplish his goals, so can YOU.

-Ahab’s Adventures provides speaking engagements ranging from 60-90 minutes, which include a 40-60 minute presentation of the main topics listed below followed by a 20-30 minute activity around individual and group goal setting via the creation of bucket lists.
+Ahab’s Adventures provides speaking engagements ranging from 6-90 minutes, which include a presentation of the main topics listed below followed by an optional activity around individual and group goal setting via the creation of bucket lists.
 Universities, high schools and businesses have found many new ideas for team building and future activity planning that stem from the results.

 A few of our main topics include: